 “And the glory which You gave Me I have given them,“ John 17:22a

-In the scripture above Jesus gave me His glory to be revealed in my life.
+In this scripture, Jesus gave me His glory to be revealed in my life.
 I believe this verse refers to the present for 5 reasons.
 Jesus tells who the “them” is; “I do not pray for these alone, but also for those who will believe in Me through their word;” [John 17:20].
 Jesus prays for all future disciples beginning in v.20.

-The phase above in v.22a is in the present tense as it applies to the “them” or all future disciples.
+The phrase above in v.22a is in the present tense as it applies to the “them” or all future disciples.
 This means that when a person calls on the Lord they will be saved and receive “the glory of God”. ” 9 if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; 13 for “Whoever will call on the name of the Lord will be saved.”
 [Romans 10:9,13] V.21c says “that they also may be one in Us,” indicating the believer in Jesus is in union with God the Father and Son “that the world may believe that You sent Me”, in the present tense.

-Dr Erwin Lutzer [1/29/2017 at FBC] said he prays a prayer similar to this every morning before rolling out of bed: “O God may Your glory be revealed in me today, at my expense.”
-After mediating on this prayer I started to praying it every morning.
+B- Dr. Erwin Lutzer [1/29/2017 at FBC] said he prays this prayer every morning before rolling out of bed: “O God may Your glory be revealed in me today, at my expense.”
+After meditating on this prayer I started to pray it every morning.

 The “at my expense” in the prayer indicates I have sacrificed my kingdom for His kingdom and replaced being self-centered with being Christ-centered.